Frequently Asked Questions

 What does a typical day in your life look like?
 And how does your writing routine fit into your day?

-I’m the proud mother of three boys, two of which are young twins.
-As you can imagine, we have a busy household at times, so any writing fits around school and kindergarten sessions, weekends and after the kids have gone to bed, along with any other commitments.
-I’m blessed to be a stay-at-home parent for the time being and write; two things I adore (along with coffee).
+I’m the proud mother of three boys, two of which are twins.
+As you can imagine, we have a busy household at times, so any writing fits around school hours, my work, weekends and after the kids have gone to bed, along with any other commitments.
+Carving out time for writing is important to me because it will always be a part of who I am.

 What do you hope for your readers to take away after reading your book?